-- your registration number - this documentation.
+- your registration number, - this documentation.

-In addition, it would be helpful to our technicians if you are at your device during the phone call to directly carry out tips and tricks.
+In addition, it would be helpful to our technicians if the device is within reach during the phone call so that you can carry out our support tips directly.
 Please do not forget to write down the name of the respective support technician if you contact our Support Team.
 You will need this name if a defect is present and your device needs to be mailed to us.